 Program leaders should develop an emergency notification plan with contact information and details on how to access emergency funds as well as an emergency evacuation plan.
 All participants should supply the name and telephone numbers of emergency contact persons, included as part of their application.
-This can be accessed electronically by the Office of International Education and Development.
+This can be accessed electronically by OIP.
 For programs that involve host families, program leaders should outline procedures for host families in case a participant is injured in their home.
-The Office of International Education and Development will work with program leaders to make sure that information on conduct issues that may impact the safety and health of the individual student or the group is available.
+OIP will work with program leaders to make sure that information on conduct issues that may impact the safety and health of the individual student or the group is available.